Giorgio Vasari: Architecture

 Aside from his career as a painter, Vasari was successful as an architect.
 His loggia of the Palazzo degli Uffizi by the Arno opens up the vista at the far end of its long narrow courtyard.
 It is a unique piece of urban planning that functions as a public piazza, and which, if considered as a short street, is unique as a Renaissance street with a unified architectural treatment.
-The view of the Loggia from the Arno reveals that, with the Vasari Corridor, it is one of very few structures lining the river that are open to the river and appear to embrace the riverside environment.
+The view of the Loggia from the Arno reveals that the Vasari Corridor is one of the very few structures lining the river that is open to the river and appears to embrace the riverside environment.

-In Florence, Vasari also built the long passage, now called Vasari Corridor, which connects the Uffizi with the Palazzo Pitti on the other side of the river.
-The enclosed corridor passes alongside the River Arno on an arcade, crosses the Ponte Vecchio, and winds around the exterior of several buildings.
-It was once the home of the Mercado de Vecchio.
+In Florence, Vasari also designed the long passage, now called Vasari Corridor, which connects the Uffizi with the Palazzo Pitti on the other side of the river.
+The corridor passes alongside the River Arno on an arcade, crosses the Ponte Vecchio, and winds around the exterior of several buildings.
+It was once the location of the Mercado de Vecchio.
 He renovated the medieval churches of Santa Maria Novella and Santa Croce.
-At both, he removed the original rood screen and loft, and remodelled the retro-choirs in the Mannerist taste of his time.
+In both buildings, he removed the original rood screen and loft, and remodeled the retro-choirs in the Mannerist taste of his time.

-In Santa Croce, he was responsible for the painting of The Adoration of the Magi that was commissioned by Pope Pius V in 1566 and completed in February 1567.
-It was restored recently, before being put on exhibition in 2011 in Rome and in Naples.
+In Santa Croce, Vasari produced the painting of The Adoration of the Magi commissioned by Pope Pius V in 1566 and completed in February 1567.
+It was restored recently, before being exhibited in 2011 in Rome and Naples.
 Eventually, it will be returned to the church of Santa Croce in Bosco Marengo (Province of Alessandria, Piedmont).
 In 1562, Vasari built the octagonal dome on the Basilica of Our Lady of Humility in Pistoia, an important example of High Renaissance architecture.
 In Rome, Vasari worked with Giacomo Barozzi da Vignola and Bartolomeo Ammannati at Pope Julius III's Villa Giulia.